yuliannydev/gatsby-functions-with-hasura/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby functions with Hasura, and Mailchimp
+  Gatsby functions with Hasura, and Mandrill
 </h1>

 ## 🚀 Quick start